This is the original Battery tool;

 Lowest voltage record.

-If battery pack is connected, but not charging – after 180seconds, the DONE message will show, two minutes later the battery will switch off.
+If the battery pack is connected, but not charging – after 180seconds, the DONE message will show, two minutes later the battery will switch off.

 (Shutdown feature is inhibited at any time by pressing battery button to toggle screen.)